IRON LANTERN

 Janice Doremus

-Janice Doremus (not pictured) is Hal's secretary at Stark Aircraft.
+Janice Doremus is Hal's secretary at Stark Aircraft.
 Upon her return from a vacation, Janice had startling revelations concerning her connection to a villain known as the Lamplight Phantom.

 Janice Doremus is an amalgam of Janice Cord of the Marvel Universe and Eve Doremus of the DC Universe.